blacknred/tasker/README.md

 > Workspace concept is based on Keycloak realm.
 Every workspace(realm) has its own members(realm users), roles(realm roles), projects(realm groups), project_members(realm group users) issue_tags, issue_statusses, invitations, sessions and authentication flows.

 - The service is a Keycloak Admin REST API adapter that ensures domain compatibility with the system and provides REST API simplicity for web clients.
 The fact that the service internally calls the Keycloak admin REST API is acceptable since crud operations in the workspace are a relatively rare case.
-- When a user creates a new workspace, the service will create a new realm with users(owner, system, sso-proxy), basic roles(product_owner, scrum_master, owner), and SSO client(system, sso-proxy).
+- When a user creates a new workspace, the service will create a new realm with users(owner, system, sso-proxy), basic roles(owner, admin, product_owner, scrum_master, worker), and SSO clients(system, sso-proxy).
 In the current version without multi-tenancy, system(administrator) implements operations in all workspaces(realms) since it has access to them as a realm user & client.
 - A member can update their attributes such as avatar and search filters.
 - The service sends notifications associated with the workspace and updates the corresponding search entries.
 - Keycloak uses an external database (PG), which means the system has access to workspace data.